thatdanish/Driver_Drowsiness_Detection/README.md

 - _will be updated soon_

-**NOTE: This project is still in development and some feature might not work as expected.**
+**NOTE: This project is still in development phase and some feature might not work as expected.**